pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

 ## 1.0 PURPOSE
+`fds`

-__NewInstitue__ is a health-sciences focused institute that designs and conducts *clinical investigations* by collecting human health data in order to answer specific scientific questions.
+__NewInstitue__ is a health-sciences focused institute that designs and conducts *observational studies* by collecting human health data in order to answer specific scientific questions.

 This Quality Manual (QM) establishes the Quality Management System (QMS) for